StephenTrainor/sha256/README.md

 Run `make tests` or `make tets_windows` accordingly to use sha256.c Run `python tests.py` or `python3 tests.py` accordingly to use Python's hashlib.
+Run `python -V` or `python3 -V` to check if you have python installed

 ### Notes